• Login

 ReThinkOil Blog Oregano Oil Reduces Intestinal Inflammation

-“Regulating intestinal inflammation is of great significance for intestinal health.”
-1) Multiple factors contribute to gut inflammation, including diet and lifestyle habits, microbial balance and the presence of toxins.
+Regulating intestinal inflammation is crucial for maintaining gut health 1).
+Multiple factors contribute to gut inflammation, including diet, lifestyle habits, microbial balance, and the presence of toxins.

 A 2016 study on pigs fed oregano essential oil revealed a reduction in inflammation throughout the small intestine and colon.
 The study concluded that “Oregano oil supplementation can be a promising approach for protecting the intestinal barrier."
 1)

-“Gut microbiota (flora) contain trillions of microbial cells, influencing our physiology, metabolism, nutrition and immune function.
-The disruption of these cells has been linked with gastrointestinal conditions such as inflammatory bowel disease and obesity.”
-2)
+Gut microbiota, consisting of trillions of microbial cells, play a key role in influencing physiology, metabolism, nutrition, and immune function.
+Disruption of these microbial cells has been linked to gastrointestinal conditions such as inflammatory bowel disease and obesity.2)

 Intestinal villi line the small intestine to absorb nutrients from digested foodstuff.
 Inflammation "flattens" villi, decreasing the absorptive surface area for nutrients.
 Chronic inflammation can lead to deficiencies in iron and vitamin B12, and subsequent anemia.